Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 Which tests to choose for a company?

-For a company, the choice depends on the positions concerned, substances to be tested, internal regulations, the legal framework and prevention protocol.
-AMA Prevention can guide towards saliva or urine tests adapted to professional needs.
+For a company, the choice depends on the positions concerned, the substances to be detected, the internal regulations, the legal framework and prevention protocol.
+AMA Prévention can guide towards saliva or urine tests adapted to professional needs.

 Conclusion

 Medication misuse is a major public health issue.
-Benzodiazepines, opioids, stimulants, pregabalin, antihistamines, or antidepressants can pose significant risks when used outside medical settings, mixed with alcohol or combined with other substances.
+Benzodiazepines, opioids, stimulants, pregabalin, antihistamines, or antidepressants can present significant risks when used outside medical settings, mixed with alcohol or combined with other substances.

 Prevention is based on three pillars: clear information, risk reduction and appropriate screening.
 Rapid tests can be useful, provided their panels are well understood, their limits and the possible need for laboratory confirmation.